 Additional Information About Alder Trees

 The different types of alder trees include tall trees with single trunks and much shorter, multi-stemmed specimens that can be grown as shrubs.
-Tree types grow 40 to 80 feet tall and include the red and white alders.
+Tree types grow 40 to 80 feet (12-24 m.) tall, and include the red and white alders.
 You can distinguish these two trees by their leaves.
 The leaves on a red alder are tightly rolled under along the edges, while those on a white alder are more flat.